SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Restore any settings or configurations changed during testing to their original state.
 - Close and reopen the IDE to clear any temporary states or caches if necessary.

-This manual test plan will help ensure that the `ReplaceOptionsAction` behaves as expected across various scenarios and handles edge cases and errors gracefully.
+This manual test plan will help ensure that the `ReplaceWithSuggestionsAction` behaves as expected across various scenarios and handles edge cases and errors gracefully.

-# generic\TaskRunnerAction.kt
+# generic\PlanAheadAction.kt

-#### Manual Test Plan for TaskRunnerAction and TaskRunnerApp
+#### Manual Test Plan for PlanAheadAction and TaskRunnerApp

 ##### Objective:
-To verify the functionality and robustness of the TaskRunnerAction and TaskRunnerApp components, ensuring they handle task creation, session management, and user interactions correctly.
+To verify the functionality and robustness of the PlanAheadAction and TaskRunnerApp components, ensuring they handle task creation, session management, and user interactions correctly.

 ##### Test Environment: